Day of Fire (album)

-Day of Fire is the eponymous debut studio album by American rock band Day of Fire.
+Day of Fire is the debut studio album by American rock band Day of Fire.
 The album's songs, which were written by lead vocalist Joshua Brown and lead guitarist Gregg Hionis, deal with human weakness.
 "Reap and Sow" was featured on the Digital Praise PC game Guitar Praise.

 Track listing

 Awards

 On 2005, the album won a Dove Award for Rock Album of the Year at the 36th GMA Dove Awards.
 The song "Cornerstone" was also nominated for Rock Recorded Song of the Year.